 Beds and sofas

 Dust loves to build up around your mattress and between sofa cushions.
 And did you know that part of this dust will actually be formed from your dead skin cells?!
 It’s exactly the kind of environment that dust mites love.
-So give them the heave-ho by taking mattresses and cushions outside to air.
-Then turn your mattress and cushions to give used sides a chance to recuperate.
+So give them the heave-ho by stripping off the sheets and giving the mattress a good hoover.
+If your mattress is double sided, then also turn it over.
 Mattress covers are also a great investment for keeping dust and mites out.
 Make sure you clean these regularly, along with sheets, pillowcases and duvet covers.

-Give you garden a helping hand to shake off winter and welcome summer.
-Remove weeds and dead leaves, cut the lawn and trim hedges, borders and shrubs so that they have a new lease of life and room to grow.
-Remember you may need planning permission to trim or cut some plants or trees.
+Give you garden a helping hand by removing weeds and dead leaves, cutting the lawn and trimming hedges, borders and shrubs so that they have a new lease of life.
+Remember, you may need permission to trim or cut some plants or trees which are protected.
 If you make space, spring is also a great time to sow some seeds, ready for new blooms and even fruit and vegetables in summer.